How to Measure Brand Awareness – and Why

 1. Track search impressions for branded keywords.

 Use Google Search Console to benchmark impressions for your pre-campaign branded search terms.
-Then monitor during and after your marketing campaign.
-Note if impressions stay steady or significantly increase over time.
+Then monitor the data during and after your marketing campaign.
+Note whether impressions stay steady or significantly increase over time.
 Be sure to consider any other marketing or PR that may be affecting branded searches simultaneously.
+Measuring awareness in marketing campaigns is especially important if you decide to shift your goals or strategies mid-campaign.

 2. Track brand name or trademarked product name search popularity.